MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 Today we will investigate all of the different implementations provided by the [SciPy sparse package](https://docs.scipy.org/doc/scipy/reference/sparse.html).
 This implementation is modeled after `np.matrix` opposed to `np.ndarray`, thus is restricted to 2-D arrays and having quirks like `A * B` doing matrix multiplication instead of element-wise multiplication.
-There are other implementations such as [PyData's sparse library](https://github.com/pydata/sparse) in that provides an interface like `np.ndarray`, except it has a limited menu of sparse formats.
+There are other implementations such as [PyData's sparse library](https://github.com/pydata/sparse) that provide interfaces like `np.ndarray`, but note that it has a limited menu of sparse formats.

 ```python
 In [0]: from scipy import sparse